WeblateOrg/weblate/docs/admin/install.rst

 +++++++++++++++++++++++++

 For optimal performance, it is good idea to run some maintenance tasks in the background.
-This is now automatically done by :ref:`celery` and covers following tasks:
+This is automatically done by :ref:`celery` and covers following tasks:

 * Configuration health check (hourly).
 * Committing pending changes (hourly), see :ref:`lazy-commit` and :wladmin:`commit_pending`.